bianan/non-submodular-max/README.md

 "Guarantees for Greedy Maximization of Non-submodular Functions with Applications."

  ICML 2017.
-Andrew An Bian, Joachim M. Buhmann, Andreas Krause and Sebastian Tschiatschek.
+A.  Bian, J. Buhmann, A. Krause and S. Tschiatschek.

 ## Usage: